-What Your Government Agency Needs to Prepare for the 21st Century IDEA Act
+Your Government Agency and the 21st Century IDEA Act

-Government agencies must provide U.S. Congress and the Office of Management and Budget (OMB) with a plan to accelerate electronic signatures as established under the Electronic Signatures in Global and National Commerce Act (ESIGN).
-To help your agency start improving digital experiences with citizens, we’ve put together a 21st Century IDEA Act Checklist to help prepare for these new compliance requirements:
+Government agencies must now have provided U.S. Congress and the Office of Management and Budget (OMB) with a plan to accelerate electronic signatures as established under the Electronic Signatures in Global and National Commerce Act (ESIGN).
+To help your agency track digital experiences with citizens, we’ve put together a 21st Century IDEA Act Checklist to break down the compliance requirement changes:

-- A report to U.S. Congress and the OMB is due with a plan to accelerate electronic signatures.
+- A report to U.S. Congress and the OMB was due, with a plan to accelerate electronic signatures.

 Government services and forms

-- OMB provides guidance to agencies to identify and prioritize public, paper-based, and in-person government services with the greatest impact for digitization and a cost and schedule estimate.
+- OMB provided guidance to agencies to identify and prioritize public, paper-based, and in-person government services with the greatest impact for digitization and a cost and schedule estimate.